TylerJOtte/themes/CONTRIBUTING.md

 | `Status: In Progress`    | Pull Request for issue is being worked on.     |
 | `Status: Needs Review`   | Pull Request for issue is ready for review.    |
 | `Status: Needs Revision` | Pull Request for issue needs revision.         |

+## <a href="security-policies">Security Policies</a>

+### Reporting Security-Related Bugs

+**DO NOT** open an issue for security related bugs.
+Instead, email the project maintainer directly at Themes.Security@icloud.com.

+#### How do I know if my report contains a security-related bug?

+- [ ] Can you access an item that is not yours?
+- [ ] Can you access an item that you are not supposed to have access to?
+- [ ] Can you access an item that disables a feature for others?

+If you answered "yes" to any of the above questions, the report most likely contains a security-related bug.
+If you answered "no" to all questions, but you're still hesitant, please email the project maintainer directly at Themes.Security@icloud.com.

+All bugs are taken seriously; every effort will be made to address your report.
+Thank you for your contribution!